 Elimination of Hazards Safety Talk

 When discussing how to mitigate hazards in the workplace there is a hierarchy of controls that is often referred to.
-The safeguards we use to control hazards fall into the various levels on the hierarchy of controls.
+The safeguards we use to control hazards fall into the various levels of the hierarchy of controls.
 The hierarchy of controls outlines the safeguards used to mitigate a hazard from most effective to least effective.
-The hierarchy can have additional or less levels of controls listed depending on the version you are looking at.
+The hierarchy can have additional or fewer levels of controls listed depending on the version you are looking at.

-A common version of the hierarchy from most effective to least effective control is listed as: elimination, substitution, engineering controls, administrative controls, and PPE.
+A common version of the hierarchy from most effective to least effective control is listed as elimination, substitution, engineering controls, administrative controls, and PPE.
 Elimination should always be considered first when attempting to mitigate hazards in the workplace.

 Relying on Lower Levels of Controls

 If employees are not trained to eliminate or use effective engineering controls to protect themselves against hazards, many of them will settle for some type of PPE to attempt to mitigate the chance they are injured.
 This is not an effective way to prevent injuries and accidents.
 Safeguards that would fall under the PPE level of the hierarchy of controls are far less effective than safeguards that eliminate or engineer out hazards.